 Rochester Road was built in the 1920s as a bypass for Chalk village.
 The northern side of Rochester Road to the west of Old Road East is already part of Chalk Ward, but the south side is currently part of Westcourt Ward.
 There is no community reason for this.
 Both sides of Rochester Road are within the historic boundaries of Chalk parish, and should be included in Chalk Ward.
 Similarly, the northern end of Thong Lane was developed in the pre-war years.
-Again this is within the historic boundary of Chalk parish, and should also be included in Chalk Ward.
+Again this is within the historic boundary of Chalk parish, and should be included.